Therberus/therberus.github.io/_posts/0000-00-00-SmallScale.markdown

 This is an introductory course on data analysis, survey design and simple R language, given to 4th year GI students at the INSA Lyon.

 The course material can be found [here](SmallScaleDataAnalysis.zip)

+The slides from wednesdays lecture can be found [here](SmallScaleDataAnalysis.pptx)